 Foundational Truth #1: Jesus Proved His Deity

-During his 3-year ministry, Jesus repeatedly told His followers that He came from heaven to die for mankind’s sin, in order to reconcile us to God.
+During his 3-year ministry, Jesus repeatedly told His followers that He came from heaven to die for mankind’s sin, to reconcile us to God.
 In dying and resurrecting, Jesus fulfilled numerous Old Testament prophesies uttered hundreds of years before His birth.

-But Jesus knows that talk can be cheap.
+Jesus knows that talk can be cheap.
 So how did He make good on His claims?
 Through His actions.

-Everything Jesus said AND did were congruent.
+Everything Jesus said and did were congruent.
 Everything about Him, as I heard one scholar put it, “Hangs together.”
 It may still take quite the leap of faith for some of us to believe that God would come down in human form.
-But Jesus could NOT have done more to relationally prove God’s love.
+But Jesus could not have done more to relationally prove God’s love.

 Foundational Truth #2: Christianity Changes People